 Vocational Education and Training (VET) MBCC RTO 50561

-Mount Barker Community College has a long history of delivering high-quality VET programs with very strong links with the local community.
-The VET programs provide students with the opportunity to achieve a Certificate II qualification and Secondary Graduation.
+Mount Barker Community College has a long history of delivering high-quality VET programs with very strong links to the local community.
+The VET programs provide students with the opportunity to achieve nationally recognised VET qualifications and secondary graduation.
 The College is a Registered Training Organisation (RTO) with the scope to issue qualifications in Agriculture, Rural Operations, and Engineering.
 Students can also enrol in a variety of VET qualifications delivered under arrangements with other RTOs.

-The College has a Trade Training Centre on site with state-of-the-art facilities for the delivery of engineering.
-The College has a fully operational farm which gives students access to hands-on learning experiences in agriculture.
+The College has a Trade Training Centre on site with state-of-the-art facilities for the delivery of Engineering.
+The College also has a fully operational farm, which gives students access to hands-on learning experiences in Agriculture.

 VET Student Satisfaction Survey